SethiAbhinav/Youtube-Home-recommendations/README.md

 **Idea:**

-I wanted to scrape my recommendations for a future project wherein I would check how my recommendations have changed over time (maybe the demographic I watch has changed or the overall categories I watch have changed, and thought that would be a fun analysis to do).
+I wanted to scrape my recommendations for a future project wherein I would check how my recommendations have changed over time (maybe the content creators I watch have changed or the overall categories I watch have changed, and thought that would be a fun analysis to do).

 **Process:**